EricLambrecht/react-timing-hooks/docs/intervals-api/useCounter.md

 Use this hook if you want to have a customizable counter that changes a value by `settings.stepSize` every `settings.interval` milliseconds.
 A start value (`settings.start`) can also be defined.

+**Note**: By default, the counter is _stopped_ on mount and has to be started manually.
+If you want the counter to start immediately on mount, use `options.startOnMount`.

 If you want a counter that counts up by 1 every second, you can use the [useTimer()](/react-timing-hooks/intervals-api/useTimer.html) hook.

 If you want a counter that counts down every second, use [useCountdown()](/react-timing-hooks/intervals-api/useCountdown.html).